MatheusRich/matheusrich.github.io/_drafts/mocking-made-simple.md

 Refactors like this are nice when you want to to improve test performance too.
 Our fake logger is very lightweight, so those test are blazing fast!
 Use this to your advantage!

-Let's say we have an
+Let's say we have an function that does some heavy computation:

 ```js
 function doStuff() {